sdiehl/write-you-a-haskell/basics.md

 -------------

 Applicatives allowing sequencing parts of some contextual computation, but not binding variables therein.
-Applicatives are strictly less general than monads.
+Applicatives are strictly less expressive than monads.

 ```haskell
 pure :: Applicative f => a -> f a